 And you don’t speak a word of French or Arabic?
 Yes, it can be done.
 Have faith in the hammam ladies to take care of you.
 They will boss you around, touch you in places that normally don’t see sunlight, and send you home cleaner than ever.

 Not comfortable with the idea of being naked in public?
-Neither am I. It took me sometime to relax, but now that I know what to expect, I think I will enjoy my next visit so much more.
+Neither was I. It took me sometime to relax, but now that I know what to expect, I think I will enjoy my next visit so much more.

 Would you consider going to a hammam?